myasas/openshift-esb/README.md

 WSO2 ESB on OpenShift
 =========================

-``SonarQube`` is a popular code profiler and dashboard that excels when used along a Continuous Integration engine.
+``WSO2 ESB``, the backbone of WSO2's integration platform, used by hundreds of customers to integrate across disparate systems.

-More information can be found at http://www.sonarqube.org
+More information can be found at http://wso2.com/products/enterprise-service-bus/

 Running on OpenShift
 --------------------